darkalchemy/Pu-239/README.md

 #### Image Proxy:
 An image proxy for hot linked images is built in and enabled by default, disable/enable in config/main.php.
 This allows for browser image caching and images with http when site is https.
 ```$site_config['site']['image_proxy'] = true;```

+#### CLI Scripts
+  * clear_cache.php : clears the entire cache that is currenlty in use
+  * import_tables.php : can import any table listed as an argument or imports trivia and tvmaze by default
+  * install.php : installs/reinstalls the site
+  * jobby.php : runs all of the sites cleanup scripts through cron
+  * optimize_resize_images.php : creates an optimized version and multiple sizes of each image in the images table, this is done automatically during cleanup, 50 images per run
+  * remove_altered_images.php : removes every image that is not in the images table
+  * remove_torrents.php : removes all torrents, truncates tables and removes all traces of all torrents
+  * set_perms.php : ensures all files have correct the user:owner and permissions set, also removes the DI_CACHE_DIR directory
+  * uglify.php : generates the needed js/css files seen in public/js and public/css, also removes the DI_CACHE_DIR directory
+  * update_db.php : updates the database to the current schema
+  * usersfix.php : adds users to userblocks and userachiev tables, usually not needed
+  * validate_images.php : verfies the images in public/images/proxy/ are valid images, removes those that may be invalid

 #### Notes:
 If sudo is necessary to run uglify.php without errors, then you have the permissions set incorrectly.
 See the wiki for a brief example.